hawkinsw/DailyPL/subprograms.md

 Subprograms are characterized by three facts:

-1. A subprogram has only one entry point
+1. A subprogram has only one entry point;
-2. Only one subprogram is executing at any time
+2. Only one subprogram is executing at any time;
     - Note: There may be more than one subprogram that has started but not yet completed.
 Those subprograms are known as _active_ subprograms.
 Again, there may be multiple active subprograms, but there is only one executing subprogram.
-3. Program execution returns to the caller upon completion of a subprogram
+3. Program execution returns to the caller upon completion of a subprogram.

 ### Calling a Subprogram: Matching Parameters with Arguments
-There is a difference between (formal) parameters and actual parameters (also know as arguments).
-(Formal) parameters belong with the function definition (or the declaration, protocol).
-They give names to variables that the function implementation can use to refer to values that the user specifies at the time that the function is called.
+There is a difference between (formal) _parameters_ and actual parameters (also know as _arguments_).
+(Formal) parameters belong with the subprogram definition (or the declaration, protocol).
+They give names to variables that the subprogram implementation can use to refer to values that the user specifies at the time that the subprogram is called.
 Those values (specified by the user at the time the subprogram is invoked) are called the arguments.
-The number, type and order of arguments "must" (well, almost "must") match the number, type and order of the parameters.
+The number, type and order of arguments "must" (well, almost "must" -- see below!) match the number, type and order of the parameters.
 In most cases, order is used to match the arguments to the parameters.
 The first parameter is matched to the first argument and the second parameter is matched to the second argument, and so on.
 Arguments that are matched with parameters in this way are known as _positional arguments_.
-Once the arguments are matched to the parameters, their types are confirmed to match.
+Once the arguments are matched to the parameters, a confirmation is made that their types are compatible.
 Matching arguments to parameters by their position implies that there are the same number of arguments and parameters.

 So, why the caveat?

 Languages offer different mechanisms to make matching parameters with arguments possible.
-Some languages offer _default arguments_, which allow the caller to leave off an argument by specifying a parameter's value in the absence of a user's choice.
+Some languages offer _default arguments_ for subprograms, which allow the caller to leave off an argument and accept the subprogram's implementer's choice of a default value.

 ```C++
 int get_random(int max_random = 500) {
     int actual_random{rng() % max_random};
     return actual_random;